 Revise course as needed.
 Offer again as soon as possible.

-Applications for the first cohort were due on February 20, 2019.
-Applications are being reviewed by an interdisciplinary selection committee composed of ELI and the 2019 Faculty Ambassadors, who represent the schools eligible for the 2019 cohort.
-Recipients will be announced in March 2019.
+Applications for the 2020 cohort are due on November 1, 2019.
+Applications will be reviewed by an interdisciplinary selection committee composed of ELI and the 2020 Faculty Ambassadors, who represent the schools eligible for the 2020 cohort.
+Recipients will be announced in early December 2019.

 Course proposals at this stage do not need to demonstrate expertise in experiential learning but should offer fresh ideas.
 Applications are more likely to be funded if they: 1) propose innovative methods, projects, and activities that show high potential for engaging students to work “beyond the grade” 2) introduce or significantly enhance experiential learning in a new or existing course.
 Classes may be taught on any scale or undergraduate level, but we are looking for new opportunities to spread experiential learning.